 2. Market Movement – is the market stable enough to allow you to repeat what’s delivered your sales numbers in previous years or is the market changing and forcing you to change at the same time?

 3. Business Strategy – the sales plan needs to meet or exceed the objectives of the business plan.
-The plan therefore needs to be aligned with the overall business strategy.
+The plan therefore needs to be aligned with the company mission and overall business strategy.
 If part of the business strategy is to divest risk from one income stream, the sales plan needs to reflect this.

 Sales are the fuel that powers the ship, however it’s the business that decides where the ship is going.